 Getting your much-needed Social Security Disability benefits can be tricky.
 If your initial application is incomplete or contains errors, you may be denied the benefits you rightfully deserve.
 While you can appeal the decision, it will mean unnecessary delays.

-Our lawyers can review your case to determine your onset date of disability or the date when you became unable to work at your full capacity.
-We will build a strong case to prove that your condition meets the Social Security blue book requirements.
+An attorney can review your case to determine your onset date of disability or the date when you became unable to work at your full capacity.
+They will build a strong case to prove that your condition meets the Social Security Blue Book requirements.

 While you may want to include everything you think is related to your condition, we recommend that you only showcase the most compelling evidence.
 An attorney with experience in Social Security Disability can simplify the application process for you.
-Your lawyer will ensure that your application contains all the information necessary, including medical documents and other supporting evidence.
-Working with our team of Social Security Disability attorneys increases the odds of your application being accepted the first time.
+Your lawyer will ensure that your application contains all the information necessary, including:

 Streamlined Appeals